 We have trained generations of the very best theatre makers and we continue to nurture the talent of the future.
 We encourage everyone to enjoy a lifelong relationship with Shakespeare and live theatre.
 We reach over 500,000 children and young people annually through our education work, transforming their experiences in the classroom, in performance and online.
 Registered charity no. 212481 www.rsc.org.uk.

-As the final interviews approach for the latest placement of our Cameron Mackintosh Resident Composer Scheme at West Yorkshire Playhouse, Becky Applin reflects on her time as Resident Composer at Mercury Theatre Colchester/New Wolsey Ipswich and Dougal Irvine on his at Royal & Derngate.
+Former Cameron Mackintosh Resident Composers, Becky Applin reflects on her time at Mercury Theatre Colchester/New Wolsey Ipswich and Dougal Irvine on his at Royal & Derngate.
 For any composers considering applying for future residencies this is essential reading.
 As you will see, the residencies have had a profound impact on both Becky and Dougal’s careers.
 In fact, before he applied Dougal was considering leaving musical theatre altogether…

 “Through the Resident Composer Scheme I have worked on an amazing variety of types of shows and platforms.
 Meeting and working with lots of different directors and creatives has been incredibly valuable and I hope has been the start of collaborations that will carry on into the future”